Hope for the Future - Advancing Research

-In the past five years, there has been a dramatic increase in much-needed urea cycle disorder research, including the formation of the Urea Cycle Disorders Consortium (UCDC) as part of the National Institutes of Health Office of Rare Diseases Clinical Research Network (RDCRN).
+In the past ten years, there has been a dramatic increase in much-needed urea cycle disorder research, particularly with ongoing studies conducted by the Urea Cycle Disorders Consortium (UCDC) as part of the National Institutes of Health Office of Rare Diseases Clinical Research Network (RDCRN).

 The Urea Cycle Disorders Consortium (UCDC) is a pioneering a research collaborative, bringing together top researchers, clinicians and other healthcare professionals to work collectively to improve the lives of patients with urea cycle disorders.

 As a partner in the UCD Consortium, one of the key roles of the National Urea Cycle Disorders Foundation (NUCDF) is to provide critical input regarding the need for and development of new studies.
 NUCDF's unique perspective as the center of the UCD community provides insight to researchers about treatment and management issues, as well as focus for key research priorities.
 NUCDF also provides information to our families and affected individuals about research studies and how they can participate in moving critical research forward.

 NUCDF believes that it is critical to invest in a clinical research infra-structure to enable us to find safe and effective treatments for UCDs, ensure patient access to expert care, and to accomplish our ultimate goal of a cure.
-There are currently 14 UCD Consortium clinical research centers across the U.S., as well as three international sites in Toronto, Zurich, and Heidelberg.
+There are currently 16 UCD Consortium clinical research centers across the U.S., as well as three international sites in Toronto, Zurich, and Heidelberg.
 Researchers and clinicians all over the world are invited to participate in the UCD Consortium efforts, and to join us in advancing our research as quickly as possible.
 In addition to funding neuroimaging studies at the Georgetown site, in late 2016 NUCDF began funding 2 additional research sites at Stanford and UC San Francisco.
 The NUCDF Fellowship Award supports the brightest and most promising young research investigators and their research projects in the field of UCD.
 NUCDF Fellows Ayelet Arez, Oleg Schelochkov and Sandesh Nagamani have made transformational discoveries that benefit UCD patients and the general population.
-Lindsay Burrage, MD, the 2014 recipient of the NUCDF Fellowship, has developed enzyme replacement therapy for arginase deficiency.
+The work of the most recent NUCDF Fellowship recipient, Lindsay Burrage, MD, resulted in the development of clinical trials for enzyme replacement therapy for arginase deficiency.